tytanus97/AStar_PathFinding/README.md

 ## Visualisation of A* pathfinding algorithm
 ## Rules
--start/end node must be placed in order to start algorithm -after the algorithm finish working you can only reset the grid by pressing R
+- start/end node must be placed in order to start algorithm
+- after the algorithm finish working you can only reset the grid by pressing R

 ### Controlls